SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Key concept: Symfony picks the block to render a field by its name, walking a hierarchy from the most specific to the most generic (fallback)
 - Our goal for this section: add a "credits" addon right inside the `price` field's input

-## Find form theme block names with the Profiler
+# Finding Block Names in the Profiler
 - To customize the `price` widget, we first need to know which block renders it
 - Guessing block names is painful - let's do it the rock-solid way instead
 - Reload /admin/starship-part/new and open the profiler for that request (click the request in the WDT)